FaustinaAtoti/Database-project-Faustina/README.md

   Note: the body-parser package is middleware to parse incoming request bodies

-5.Open .env file and add your workbench password (Save all changes).
+5.Open .env file and add your workbench password (Save all changes).Also open a server.js file.

 $Create a folder named views.
 This is where you will store all ejs files.
 The first file in the views folder will be data.ejs
 $In your views folder add another file and name it insert.ejs(this is the file you will write your ejs code for forms)